[3.8] Omni-golem Primordial Chain Elementalist

-For the helm, If you have an elder bone helmet, then you do not need a helm enchantment.
-If not, then the 40% damage increase of flame or ice golem is the best.
+For the helm, the 40% damage increase of flame or ice golem is the best.
 However, if you are unable to get it, buffing the damage of the stone, lightning, or chaos golems is OK.
 Buffing Spirit Offering's extra damage is great.
 Decreased cooldown of convocation and reduced mana cost of Hatred aren't bad either.
 Increased duration of Phase Run is also an option.
-Don't bother with increased buff effect of any of the golems.
-You already get so much from the elementalist tree, that the enchantment effect is negligible.
-It is for this same reason that we do not use Primordial Eminence jewels (other than the attack/cast speed issues with skill cooldown described above).
+Given the buffs to golem buff effect, that could now be considered for an enchant as well, possibly.
+I haven't actually crunched the numbers for that one.

 It is possible to do ALL maps.

-Elemental Reflect is not an issue for fire, ice, and lightning golems as they cannot be hurt by their own elemental damage.
-But it may kill your stone and chaos golems.
-If that happens, summon more fire/ice golems.
+Elemental Reflect is not an issue for our golems as they cannot be hurt by their own elemental damage.

-Physical reflect will kill your ice golem, and maybe stone golem, but when that happens, just summon more fire golems.
+Physical reflect will kill your ice golem, stone golem, and carrion golem but when that happens, just summon more elemental golems.

 Enfeeble does not matter on us.
 Temp chains is annoying but we are not attack speed based.
 Vulnerability is OK with the right flasks.
 Elemental Weakness is fine as long as you are overcapping your resistances on your gear (extremely difficult to do with all of our uniques).

-Decreased/No energy shield regen can be done if you are careful thanks to recharge and vaal discipline.
+Decreased/No energy shield/life regen can be done if you are careful thanks to recharge and vaal discipline.

 No energy shield recharge is probably the most dangerous but your regen should be fine for it.
 If you get no energy shield recharge and regen on the same map, you might as well delete the map because your RNG sucks.